Connect and Participate Expo

 If you are on Facebook, please register a 'Like'.

-At the event in 2015, a crowd of more than 8,000 people of all ages and abilities, eager to join a social group, learn new skills and make new friends, attended the CAP Expo.
+The event in 2016 was well attended by people of all ages and abilities, eager to join a social group, learn new skills and make new friends, attended the CAP Expo.

 The CAP EXPO is a community event that will showcase the range of opportunities available for Canberrans of all abilities and ages to join groups and build social connections around common interests.
 A huge range of possibilities for connection and participation in the community will be at one location on one day; from sport and recreation groups, to art, craft, music, leisure, cultural, performing arts, hobby, social and ‘special interest’ groups.